nandavelugoti/mem-systems-w25/content/syllabus.md

   * Detailed summary of the main contributions of the paper.
 Don't just summarize; include your thoughts
   * Important results and what they mean
   * Context of where the work fits in and why it's important for the field.

-- Scribe: Take good notes of the in-class discussion and submit to the paper leader
+  * Identify strengths and weaknesses of the paper (both those you've identified, and those identified by others in in-class and online discussions)
-- Reviewer: Identify strengths and weaknesses of the paper (both those you've identified, and those identified by others in in-class and online discussions)
+- Scribe: Take good notes of the in-class discussion and submit to the blogger to include in the blog post

 **Everyone must take on each of these roles at least once.**